 The 5 largest ethnic groups in Texas are White (Non-Hispanic) (41.4%), White (Hispanic) (32.1%), Black or African American (Non-Hispanic) (11.9%), Other (Hispanic) (5.8%), and Asian (Non-Hispanic) (4.93%).
 35.8% of the people in Texas speak a non-English language, and 89.3% are U.S. citizens.

-The largest universities in Texas are The University of Texas at Austin (16,610 degrees awarded in 2017), Texas A & M University-College Station (16,443 degrees), and The University of Texas at Arlington (12,789 degrees).
+The largest universities in Texas are Texas A & M University-College Station (19,422 degrees awarded in 2019), The University of Texas at Austin (15,622 degrees), and The University of Texas at Arlington (14,035 degrees).

-The median property value in Texas is $186,000, and the homeownership rate is 61.7%.
-Most people in Texas commute by Drove Alone, and the average commute time is 25.3 minutes.
-The average car ownership in Texas is 2 cars per household.
+In 2018, the median property value in Texas was $186,000, and the homeownership rate was 61.7%.
+Most people in Texas drove alone to work, and the average commute time was 25.3 minutes.
+The average car ownership in Texas was 2 cars per household.